aheald-quadball/us-quadball-rulebook/rulebook.md

 A. A protected keeper has the following powers:

 i.
-While a protected keeper has sole possession of the quadball, opposing players may not contact, interact with, or attempt to steal the quadball from the keeper (See: 6.1.1.
+While a protected keeper has sole possession of the Quadball, opposing players may not contact, interact with, or attempt to steal the Quadball from the keeper (See: 6.1.1.
 Illegal physical contact).

 a.
-Sole possession of the quadball must be established before this immunity from contact goes into effect.
+Sole possession of the Quadball must be established before this immunity from contact goes into effect.

 ii.
 A protected keeper is immune from being knocked out by live dodgeballs.

-B. Once any player on the keeper’s team possesses the (live) quadball outside their keeper zone:
+B. Once any player on the keeper’s team possesses the (live) Quadball outside their keeper zone:

 i.
 The keeper loses all powers listed above.